 I show you ways to improve your English.
 Do you sometimes feel a little lost when you are studying English?
 Do you find it difficult to know what to study?
 Knowing what is important to learn is essential in your learning schedule to reduce wasted study time.
 I show you how you can maximise your learning progress.

 This blog will be all you need to go forward in language learning.
 Well almost all you need.
-You need me too (click here to book classes with me).
+You need me too.
 You see, you can’t learn a language without a teacher or some form of human contact.
 Just take a look at Google Translator.
 It’s a fantastic tool (so don’t sue me Google, I’m not putting you down.) for simple translations and basic phrases, but it won’t teach you a language.
 Well, not yet.
 This is because it’s not human.
 You can put a team of techies behind it and work it as much as you like, though you are not going to get the language you need in the real world.
 For that you need to get out there and hear it, read it, listen to it in songs, and really experience it.
 So welcome to the most informative blog on language learning you’ll come across.

 The Brick Wall Effect.